-The venue for the inaugural The CJ Cup is the The Club at Nine Bridges.
+The venue for the CJ Cup is the Club at Nine Bridges.
 The course is located on Jeju Island, a volcanic island south of South Korea’s mainland.
 The club was developed by the CJ Group and offers only limited access to non-members.

 The course was designed by Golf Plan and opened for play in 2001.
-The Par 72 can stretch to 7,309 yards from the back sticks.
-Since 2005, The Club at Nine Bridges has been named as a “Top 100 in the World” course by Golf Magazine.
+The Par 72 can stretch to 7,309 yards and is a regular in Golf Magazine’s “Top 100 in the World” courses.

 PGA Tour Commissioner Jay Monahan has this to say about the tournament;